Texas snowstorm cuts power, oil production nationwide | DW | 16.02.2021

 An unusually severe winter storm is battering much of North America.
 Texas was hit hardest; more than 4.3 million homes and businesses remained without electricity on Tuesday.

-The Southwest Power Pool, a group of utilities covering 14 states, imposed rolling two-hour blackouts, "a last resort to preserve the reliability of the electric system as a whole," they said in a statement.
+The Southwest Power Pool, a group of utilities covering 14 states, imposed rolling two-hour blackouts as "a last resort to preserve the reliability of the electric system as a whole," they said in a statement.

 Police reported four deaths.
 Houston authorities said a woman and girl died from suspected carbon monoxide poisoning after blackouts led them to try and stay warm by running their car inside an attached garage.